Antifactors of regular bipartite graphs: The Proof of Theorem

-where $q(G-S)$ denotes the number of components $R$ of $G-S$, such that $R$ is $L$-critical. \end{theorem}
+where $q(G-S)$ denotes the number of connected components $R$ of $G-S$, such that $R$ is $H_R$-critical. \end{theorem}

-\pf Firstly, we prove the necessity.
-Suppose that $G$ contains an $L$-factor $F$.
-For any $S\subset X$, let $q(G-S)$ denote the number of $L$-critical components of $G-S$ and let $C_1,\ldots, C_{q}$ denote these $L$-critical components of $G-S$.
-Since $C_i$ contains no $L$-factors, every $L$-factor of $G$ contains at least an edge from $C_i$ to $S$.
+\begin{proof} Firstly, we prove the necessity.
+Suppose that $G$ contains an $H$-factor $F$.
+Let $R_1,\ldots, R_{q}$ denote these $H_R$-critical components of $G-S$.
+Since $R_i$ contains no $H_{R_i}$-factors, every $H$-factor of $G$ contains at least an edge from $R_i$ to $S$.
 Thus

 which implies $q(G-S)\leq |S|$.